agrawalsamarth/critical_bonds/README.md

 ## MATLAB version<a name="MATLAB">

+The MATLAB version is contained in the MATLAB subdirectory.
+For its description see [here](MATLAB).

 ## Converters<a name="converters">

 ### Convert from LAMMPS data format to cb_input_filename

          perl convert-lammps-data-2-cb.pl <lammps-data-filename> [-o <cb_input-filename>]

 where outputfile is formatted according to the [above](#input) section so that it can be used directly.
 Note that LAMMPS dump files cannot be used as they do not contain the bond information.
+If called without argument, this command returns its command syntax.

 ### Convert from mol2 format to cb_input_filename